The Kirksville Community Chorus

 The Kirksville Community String Orchestra (KCSO)

-Welcomes all violin, viola, cello and bass players from 7th grade through adult who have played at least one year and can read music.
+Welcomes all violin, viola, cello and bass players from 7th grade through adults who have played at least one year and can read music.
 The ensemble was founded to provide a playing opportunity for adults and encourage young string players in an enjoyable environment of camaraderie.

 KCSO provides members with stimulating music, mentoring by more experienced players and continued growth in musical maturity.